bencao/netlify-plugin-inline-functions-env/README.md

 ```

 Note: The `[[plugins]]` line is required for each plugin, even if you have other plugins in your `netlify.toml` file already.

+Also please add `netlify-plugin-inline-functions-env` to your dev dependencies by `yarn install --dev netlify-plugin-inline-functions-env` or `npm install --save-dev netlify-plugin-inline-functions-env`.